 The road can be significantly impacted by severe weather events all year, with snow and ice making the road dangerous for road users during the cooler months of May to September.
 Reduced visibility, strong winds and heavy rainfall events can also impact the road at any time of the year.

 The road is not only a vital route, but is also a tourist attraction affording stunning views of the Queenstown area.
 It serves a high percentage of tourists, many of whom may not be familiar with winter driving conditions in New Zealand and the impact of severe weather events at high altitude.

 In the past, QLDC and road maintenance contractor Downer, have not received weather observations from the Crown Range Road.

-The new weather station and auxiliaries will deliver data about the prevailing real-time and expected conditions and the road’s environmental status, and provide MetService’s road-weather forecasters with dynamic real-time observations and weather verifications.
+The new weather station and auxiliaries deliver data about the prevailing real-time and expected conditions and the road’s environmental status, and provide MetService’s road-weather forecasters with dynamic real-time observations and weather verifications.